-Israel’s Benjamin Netanyahu secured a majority in the Knesset for his fourth government on Wednesday but lost a nationalist party ally, making the prime minister more vulnerable to demands from the far right.
+Israel’s Benjamin Netanyahu has secured a majority for his fourth government but lost the support of an ally, making him more vulnerable to demands from the far right.

-“Israel now has a government,” Naftali Bennett, the leader of the nationalist Jewish Home party, told reporters after hours of talks with Netanyahu’s Likud about cabinet posts.
+“Israel now has a government,” Naftali Bennett, the leader of the nationalist Jewish Home party, told reporters after hours of talks with Netanyahu’s Likud.

-Bennett served as economy minister in Netanyahu’s previous government.
-The position is now expected to go to one of the orthodox parties.
+Bennett served as economy minister in Netanyahu’s last government.
+The position is now expected to go to one of the Orthodox parties.

 The new finance minister will be Moshe Kahlon, a Likud defector who formed his own party, Kulanu, to campaign on cost-of-living issues.
-It won ten seats in the March election.
+He won ten seats in the March election.

-With Jewish Home in his coalition, Netanyahu commands a thin one-seat majority in parliament.
+With Jewish Home in his coalition, Netanyahu commands a one-seat majority in the Knesset.

-Avigdor Lieberman had been expected to join the government but stepped down as foreign minister after his nationalist party, Yisrael Beiteinu, lost more than half its seats in the election.
+Avigdor Lieberman was expected to join the government but stepped down as foreign minister after his right-wing nationalist party, Yisrael Beiteinu, lost more than half its seats in the election.